 Address: Mile 79 Seward Hwy, Girdwood, AK 99587

 Over its lifetime, the center went through several important stages.
 It all started in 1993 with the creation of a for-profit organization known as Big Game Alaska.
-Concentrating on protecting the troubled animals, in 1999 the sanctuary became a non-profit organization and added “dba the Alaska Wildlife Concentration Center” to its name.
+Concentrating on protecting the troubled animals, in 1999 the sanctuary became a non-profit organization and added “dba the Alaska Wildlife Conservation Center” to its name.
 It stayed that way until 2007, when the center was officially renamed to the Alaska Wildlife Conservation Center, Inc.

 Reasons to Visit the Alaska Wildlife Conservation Center